-To support non-XA JDBC resources, select the enableTwoPhaseCommit database property when configuring a JDBC Tx Data Source.
-For more information on this property, see Configuring Non-XA JDBC Drivers for Distributed Transactions in the Administration Guide.
+To support non-XA JDBC resources, select the enableTwoPhaseCommit database property (Emulate Two-Phase Commit for non-XA Driver in the Administration Console) when configuring a JDBC Tx Data Source (a data source with Honor Global Transactions selected).
+For more information on this property, see Configuring Non-XA JDBC Drivers for Distributed Transactions in the Administration Console Online Help.